jfrohlich/angelman-consciousness/README.md

-ro_DE.m                   # Implements the differential entropy, never used progressbar.m             # Downloaded from fileexchange, never used test_regression_models.m  # Not sure if I remember what this one was for?
+ro_DE.m                   # Implements the differential entropy, never used progressbar.m             # Downloaded from fileexchange, never used test_regression_models.m  # Not sure if I remember what this one was for? ana_AS_criticality.m               # This is the script to compute D. Toker's criticality measure on AS data.
+Unused in our paper because criticality is not an entropy measure--our analysis focused on spectral vs entropy ana_AS_criticality_Dup15q.m        # Computes Toker's criticality measure on Dup15q data--not used for reasons mentioned for ana_AS_criticality.m ana_AS_criticality_TD.m            # Computes Toker's criticality measure on healthy data--not used for reason mentioned above. ana_AS_stats_cluster.m             # Performed stats (including cluster permutation statistics) and generated figures for the first paper (Neurosci of Consci) ana_AS_stats_cluster_short.m       # Abbreviated version of the above script.
+For all stats/figures, run the full script above. ana_AS_find_sections_PHZ.m     # Finds appropraite sleep/wake sections to match using the findchangepts() function and taking into account posterior hot zone (PHZ) in sleep ana_AS_sleep_PHZ               # This is the function that tests our method of using PHZ to classify sleep into dreaming and no expereince.
+Use this to generate figures for reviewers.
+MSE_simulated_data.m               # Does MSE on toy data--useful for understanding MSE on different data types Figure_1_New.m                         # Generates subpanels for Fig. 1 in the first paper (Neurosci of Consci) SimulatedEEG.m                         # Simulated EEG signals for the conceptual figure in the discussion section of AS paper (Neurosci of Consci 2020)
+Supplemental_EEG_Figure                # Figure requested by reviewer showing longer sections of EEG and power spectra for sleep wake in 27-month-old girl with AS permclustertest.m                      # Does permutation cluster statistics on UNPAIRED data RMpermclusttest.m                      # Does permutation cluster statistics on paired or repeated measures data ana_AS_stats_cluster.m                 # Does stats and figures using permutation cluster statistics ana_AS_stats_cluster_short.m           # Same as ana_AS_stats_cluster.m, but with old/unneeded sections omitted (just the figures that should go into paper)
+LZC_power_intrasubject_correlation.m   # Does the correlations within subject (30 s windows) between LZC and delta power MSE_power_intrasubject_correlation.m   # Does the correlations within subject (30 s windows) between MSE and delta power